sarbagyastha/youtube_player_flutter/packages/youtube_player_iframe/README.md

-onEnterFullScreen()                                 | Called when player enters fullscreen. onExitFullScreen()                                  | Called when player exits fullscreen. invokeJavascript(function)                          | Invoke custom javascript function.
+onEnterFullScreen()                                 | Called when player enters fullscreen. onExitFullScreen()                                  | Called when player exits fullscreen. invokeJavascript(function)                          | Invoke custom javascript function. hideTopMenu()                                       | Hides the title and share icons at the top of player (_May violate YouTube's TOS.
+Use at your own risk._) hidePauseOverlay()                                  | Hides the related videos overlay while player is paused (_May violate YouTube's TOS.
+Use at your own risk._)

 ## Youtube Player Parameters
 All the available parameters.